The Difference Between a Logo and Your Brand

 If your company could talk, what would it say?

 Your brand is the culmination of all these tangible and intangible qualities.
-It is the identity formed by a combination of your company’s values and priorities, and the aesthetics and verbiage you use to represent that identify.
+It is the identity formed by a combination of your company’s values and priorities, and the aesthetics and verbiage you use to represent that identity.

 So What Is a Logo?

 A logo is a graphical element that represents your brand.
 Think of it as a symbol that encapsulates everything your brand stands for – like the Nike swoosh, McDonald’s golden arches, Target’s bull’s eye, or even IBM’s simple but memorable “IBM.”

 How Important Is a Logo to Your Brand?

 Very.
 It’s essentially the symbol for everything that your brand represents.
 It’s also an indicator of authenticity.
 When people see your logo on a piece of marketing collateral, on the packaging, in a video, on a blog, and so on, they will intrinsically associate it with your company and its quality.

 What Makes a Good Logo?

 It needs to be simple, but memorable, but it doesn’t necessarily have to be a symbol.
 IBM, for instance, just uses its three letters in a very distinct typeface.
 The logo was designed by Paul Rand in 1972.
 The stripes were meant to convey a sense of unity and movement.

 The logo also has to be truly representative of the work you do, and it needs to convey a certain mood.
 Is it one of elegance, innovation, playfulness, or tradition?
 It’s important to make sure your logo accurately reflects what your company represents and to not stray from that image.
 In 2010, GAP faced backlash after modernizing its classic logo.
 The replacement logo looked more suited for a web design company or a photography studio than a half-a-century old American retailer.
 For a rebranding effort that initially cost $100 million, it only lasted 6 days before the public’s backlash forced the company to quickly revert back to its original logo.